Struct ethers_solc::Solc [−][src]

 I: IntoIterator<Item = (Solc, CompilerInput)>,

-s with their associated Solc
+Compiles all CompilerInputs with their associated Solc.

-This will buffer up to n
+This will buffer up to n solc processes and then return the CompilerOutputs in the

 order in which they complete.
-No more than n
+No more than n futures will be buffered at any point in

-may also be buffered depending on the state of each future.
+time, and less than n may also be buffered depending on the state of each future.

 Example

-Compile 2 CompilerInput
+Compile 2 CompilerInputs at once

 use ethers_solc::{CompilerInput, Solc};